daytonaio/content/guides/20240920_guide_building_a_duckdb_playground_with_daytona.md

 Run the file in the IDE terminal using `python3 contact_duration_vs_outcome.py` and you should also see some visualization.

 That's it.
-You have done lots of data tasks using DuckDB in a containerized workspace using Daytona.
-To push this this changes to Github, run the command below in your IDE terminal
+You have done lots of data tasks using [DuckDB]() in a [daytona workspace](20240819_definition_daytona workspace.md).
+To push this changes to Github, run the command below in your IDE terminal

 ```bash
 git add .